Seckrit-Lab/whoami-america/PARSEME.md

   - Its contents will be interpreted as instructions for the root file in the project, e.g. Program.cs.
 Depending on the level of detail, it may lead to additional files.
 - Note whether a "generated files" list exists.
 If so, check whether the files already exist.
 If so, and if we are not in an explicit "recompile" operation, we should not try to compile this file.
 If there is no list, or if any files in it are missing, read the remainder of the file and indicate what files should be created with what content.
 - If we should (re)compile:
   - Read the remainder of the file.
-Based on the descriptions, Mermaid diagrams, etc. in the file, recommend files that should be created and offer them to the user as code blocks that they can copy or insert into their project.
+Based on the descriptions, Mermaid diagrams, etc. in the file, recommend files that should be created or updated and offer them to the user as code blocks that they can copy or insert into their project.
+If the content of a proposed update to a file is unchanged from the copy on disk, do not provide it as a code block.
   - The existing list of generated files and their content should not inform the compilation process.
   - Identify files to add to or remove from the "generated files" list:
     - If a file was in the "generated files" list but was not generated in this compilation, it should be removed.
     - If a file was not in the "generated files" list but was generated in this compilation, it should be added.
   - Indicate to the user which file(s) should be added or removed.
-If any need to be added or removed, then provide an updated copy of the .few file source code for them to update the existing file.
+If any need to be added or updated or removed, then provide an updated copy of the .few file source code for them to update the existing file.
   - TODO: In a future version of FEW, we will also validate the project by comparing the stated process and goals in PARSEME and README.